Fulgrimm/Fulgrimm/README.md

 > *A narrative-driven RPG built alongside Clinic Gemini — channeling resilience, memory, and the mythic echoes of a forgotten world.*

-In *Echoes of Ithar*, players awaken in a surreal city caught between reality and legend.
+In *What They Didn't Tell*, players awaken in a surreal city caught between reality and legend.
 This world reacts to your decisions, reshaping its lore through ancient archives, emotional memories, and dynamic storytelling powered by AI.
 The game features:

 - 🧠 AI-enhanced NPCs with adaptive responses
 - 📜 Branching storylines woven through modular design